TsarIvanTheTerrible/tsarivantheterrible.github.io/README.md

 # Hi there, I'm Vaishnavi Singh 👋

 <small>
-I am a final-year student at <b>Singapore Management University (SMU)</b>, studying the intersection of <b>Computer Science, Law, and Political Science</b>.
+I am a final-year student at Singapore Management University (SMU), studying the intersection of Computer Science, Law, and Political Science.

-My goal for the next decade is to bridge the gap between <b>Technical AI Safety</b> and <b>AI Governance</b>.
+I am currently working to bridge the gap between Technical AI Safety and AI Governance.
 I believe effective regulation requires a deep technical understanding of model failure modes, and effective technical safety requires robust international coordination frameworks.
 </small>

 ---

-### 🧠 Research Focus Areas
+### 🧠 Research Interests

 <small>
-<b>1.
-Technical Alignment: Evaluations & Scheming</b><br>
-I focus on benchmarks that go beyond simple task performance, detecting evidence of <b>Instrumental Convergence</b> and latent capabilities.
+I am building my technical toolkit to understand benchmarks that go beyond simple task performance, specifically looking for evidence of instrumental convergence and latent capabilities.
 </small>
 <br>
 <details>
-<summary><b> Evals & Awareness</b></summary>
+<summary> Evals & Awareness</summary>
 <br>
 <small>
 <ul>
-<li><b>Power-Seeking & Shutdown Avoidance:</b> Testing for behaviors where models attempt to acquire resources or prevent their own shutdown. <i>(Shutdown avoidance is a particularly curious and terrifying concept to me).</i></li>
+<li>I am studying how to test for power-seeking behaviors where models attempt to acquire resources or prevent their own shutdown.
+The concept of shutdown avoidance is particularly compelling to me.</li>
-<li><b>Scheming & Deception:</b> Studying deceptively aligned models that sandbag, covertly strategize, and display unique strategic thinking.</li>
+<li>I am reading about deceptively aligned models to understand how they might sandbag, covertly strategize, or display unique strategic thinking.</li>
-<li><b>Situational Awareness:</b> Evaluating models for "out-of-context" reasoning.
-This overlaps with my interest in personhood and the idea of "self-awareness."</li>
+<li>I am hoping to learn how to evaluating models for "out-of-context" reasoning to detect situational awareness, which overlaps with my interest in the philosophical definitions of self-awareness.</li>
 </ul>
 </small>
 </details>